ayaz9988/TimeTrackerTool/README.md

-# TimeTrackerTool
+## TimeTrackerTool
-A Gui Time Tracker Tool in Go
+# A Gui Time Tracker Tool in Go

+this project as a prototype is ready